-[The judgment of the major superior must be based upon facts and circumstances discovered the course of the investigation, not on simple opinion.
-Established Allegation is not based upon a "preponderance of the evidence," i.e. more likely to be true than not, which may be established by 51% or more of the evidence.
-Established Allegation is in keeping with the canonical standard of "moral certitude" which states that major superior recognizes that the contrary (that the allegation is false) may be possible, but is highly unlikely or so improbable, that the major superior has no substantive fear that the allegation is false.]
+[The judgment of the Major Superior must be based upon facts and circumstances discovered during the course of the investigation, not upon simple opinion.
+Established Allegation is not based upon a "preponderance of the evidence," i.e., more likely to be true than not, which may be established by 51% or more of the evidence.
+Established Allegation is in keeping with the canonical standard of "moral certitude" which states that the Major Superior recognizes that the contrary (that the allegation is false) may be possible, but is highly unlikely or so improbable that the Major Superior has no substantive fear that the allegation is false.]